dhis2/developer-portal/docs/tutorials/ui-library.md

 ## 2. Import and use UI components

-In this example, we'll create a very simple application that will be using the following UI components:
+In this example, we'll be adding a simple `Button` component to get familiar with the UI library and learn how to import and use its components.

-* `Button`
-* `Table` and its child components

 ### Add a Button